 Many cameras have a timer, which you can set and allows you a countdown of 5-10 seconds to get into your pose and in frame.
-A gorillapod or travel tripod works best; you can line up your stationary shot and stabilize it, before hitting timer and running into frame.
+A gorillapod or travel tripod works best; you can line up your stationary shot and stabilize it, before hitting the timer and running into frame.

-Bluetooth remote shutters control your camera and allow you to press record or take that photo from a distance, so you can photograph a full body pose.
-You need need to use bluetooth to pair the remote with your camera, but then you’re good to go.
+Bluetooth remote shutters control your camera and allow you to press record or take that photo from a distance, so you can photograph a full-body pose.
+You need need to use Bluetooth to pair the remote with your camera, but then you’re good to go.
 Remote shutters do not work with all cameras so make sure your remote and camera can be paired.
-You can use bluetooth remote shutters for all types of cameras from a smartphone, DSLR, GoPro, you name it.
+You can use Bluetooth remote shutters for all types of cameras from a smartphone, DSLR, GoPro, you name it.

 Watch my IG REEL below.
 I use a bluetooth remote shutter!